AnthonyBronca/anthony_portfolio/README.md

 Live Link: https://anthonybronca.github.io/anthony_portfolio/

-Hello!
+### Hello!
 My name is Anthony Bronca! 👋

 I am a natural jack-of-trades.
 I have an innate curosity for learning new things, whether it be technologies, out door activities, or some sort of hobby.
 I enjoy being able to help people, and often volunteer or work towards being in a mentoring position.

-Currently, I am working with App Academy as an Instructional Assistant, where I get to teach students how to program!
+Currently, I am working with App Academy as an instructional assistant, where I get to teach students how to program!

 As a full-stack developer, I am comfortable working in both front-end and back-end projects.
 I tend to learn towards front-end, as I love the challenges and creativity that come with working on user-facing technologies.
 My main technologies are Javascript/Typescript, but I am also comfortable working in Python.
 I have experience creating full-stack web and mobile applications.
 I also have experience with deploying applications with the use of container management systems such as Docker.